-Whitney Cummings has become quite renowned across the world thanks to her immense comedic talents that have garnered her a massively loyal following, and a number of professional gigs with HBO, Netflix, and Comedy Central.
+Whitney Cummings has become quite renowned worldwide thanks to her immense comedic talents that have garnered her a loyal following and several professional gigs with HBO, Netflix, and Comedy Central.

 Whitney has plenty of questions to ask every guest she has on, and her inquisitive nature makes her a perfect host for the show.